GinNoOokami/tp/docs/tutorial/decomp.md

 </details>

 A lot of errors here, but let's focus on one for now.
 Remember earlier how we said it wouldn't compile because our actor has no data in it?
 That static assertion is one of those errors.
-Inheriting the `dBgS_MoveBgActor` class brings the size up to 0x5A0 bytes, but that's just short of the actor's total size of 0x5B4.
+Inheriting the `dBgS_MoveBgActor` class brings the size up to 0x5A0 bytes, but that's just shy of the actor's expected size of 0x5B4.

 Most, if not all, actors require a special type of class called `request_of_phase_process_class`.
 This is used as an internal state machine for resource management.
 It requires the `SSystem/SComponent/c_phase.h` header, so let's stick that with the rest.